Dillon Lewis

-Dillon Lewis (born 4 January 1996) is a Welsh rugby union player who plays for the Cardiff Rugby at tighthead prop.
+Dillon Anthony Lewis (born 4 January 1996) is a Welsh professional rugby union player who plays as a prop for the Dragons in the United Rugby Championship and the Wales national team.

+Club career

 Lewis made his debut for the Cardiff in 2014 having been developed through their academy system.
 He has also played on permit for Pontypridd RFC.

+Ahead of the 2023/24 season, Lewis left Cardiff to join Harlequins alongside Wales and Cardiff teammate Jarrod Evans.
+The pair were now being coached by former Wales international Adam Jones, another former Cardiff player, as he was the club's scrum and transition coach.
+Lewis made his debut in November 2023 against Newcastle Falcons.

+Lewis signed for Dragons RFC ahead of the 2025–26 United Rugby Championship.

-International
+International career

 Lewis is a Wales under-20 international.
 He made his full Welsh international debut 16 June 2017 against Tonga.